mgtv-tech/jetcache-go/README_en.md

 ### Usage Scenarios

 #### Automatic Cache Refresh
 `jetcache-go` provides automatic cache refresh capability to prevent cache avalanche and database overload when cache misses occur.
 It is suitable for scenarios with a small number of keys, low real-time requirements, and high loading overhead.
-The code above specifies a refresh every minute, and stops refreshing after 1 hour without access.
+The code below specifies a refresh every minute, and stops refreshing after 1 hour without access.
 If the cache is Redis or the last level of a multi-level cache is Redis, the cache loading behavior is globally unique, which means that only one server is refreshing at a time regardless of the number of servers, to reduce the load on the backend.
 ```go
 mycache := cache.New(cache.WithName("any"),
        // ...